ansible/django-gulp-nginx/README.md

 $ ansible-container run
 ```

-You now have have 3 containers running in development mode, ready for you to begin building your app.
-To view your app, open a browser and go to [http://localhost:8080](http://localhost:8080).
+The project's containers are now running, ready for you to begin building your app.
+To view the app, open a browser and go to [http://localhost:8080](http://localhost:8080).
 And to log into the django admin site, go to [http://localhost:8080/admin](http://localhost:8080/admin)

 <h2 id="developing">Developing</h2>